-There is no simple answer to this question but some factors that might be considered include:
+There is no simple answer to this question, but some factors that might be considered include:

 It doesn’t matter when you started the business or how you got it.
 Your case can become more complicated when you have a business partner.
 Your co-owner may also be involved in the divorce process as sometimes his/her interest can impact characterization or valuation.
 You shouldn’t worry if you have a good attorney by your side.
 The process should not be complex, except the co-owner has a genuine interest in all the details.
 But even in such cases, the interests can be calculated separately.